38elements/38elements.github.com/_posts/2016-05-06-javascript-repository-github-star-ranking.md

 A comprehensive path-finding library for grid based games

 davatron5000/Lettering.js                  4446
-A lightweight, easy to use Javascript <span> injector for radical Web Typography
+A lightweight, easy to use Javascript &lt;span&gt; injector for radical Web Typography

 unconed/TermKit                            4444
 Experimental Terminal platform built on WebKit + node.js.
 Currently only for Mac and Windows, though the prototype works 90% in any WebKit browser.